appleboy/drone-telegram/DOCS.md

 template_vars
 : define additional template vars.
 Example: `var1: hello` can be used within the template as `tpl.var1`

+template_vars_file
+: load additional template vars from json file.
+Example: given file content `{"var1":"hello"}`, variable can be used within the template as `tpl.var1`

 photo
 : local file path